Women in IT

 Professor Zukerman is renowned for her deep expertise in artificial intelligence, natural language processing and user modelling.
 She is also interested in probabilistic models and how resources can be combined to monitor and assist the elderly, and for discourse planning and interpretation.

 Our exceptional women alumni

 Master of Business Systems

-As a tech industry leader, with a career that has spanned across multiple continents Australia, North America/USA, Latin America and Europe Suja Chandrasekaran has led some of the world's greatest retail and CPG organisations.
-Suja is passionate about developing women in technology,well as supporting Asian women leaders.
-She currently leads several platforms to help actively develop women in STEM.
-She is the Executive Sponsor of the Walmart Women in Technology initiative.
+Passionate about empowering women in technology and supporting Asian women leaders, she currently leads several platforms to help develop women in STEM.
+She is also the Executive Sponsor of the Walmart Women in Technology initiative.

 IT Strategy and Planning Lead, South32